NURSING 7021B - Research Part II

-Course Code NURSING 7021B Course Research Part II Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Corequisites NURSING 7021A Restrictions Only available to eligible Master of Nursing Science students Course Description This course requires the student to finalise their literature review and proposal and successfully gain ethical approval to conduct the research
+Course Code NURSING 7021B Course Research Part II Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Corequisites NURSING 7021A Restrictions Only available to eligible Master of Nursing Science students Course Description This course requires the student to finalise their literature review and proposal and successfully gain ethical approval to conduct the research

 Course Coordinator: Associate Professor Philippa Rasmussen

 The full timetable of all activities for this course can be accessed from Course Planner.